dyolin/LayarNusantara/README.md

 LayarNusantara is a website to watch Indonesian Films online.
 This website hasn't support any database yet.
 Therefore, users can't search for films, save history of watched films, and see their reservation of ongoing films.

+Films for Web Series, TV Series, and Variety Shows Details Page and Watch Page can't be seen as it is as the video files are too big to be uploaded in here.
+You can see the The Movie category Details Page and Watch Page to see the overall display.
+It is quite similar to the series.

 Check out LayarNusantara website on:\
 [https://html-preview.github.io/?url=https://raw.githubusercontent.com/dyolin/LayarNusantara/main/HomePage.html]